 - Utah Division of Professional Licensing (DOPL) Residential Electrician Licensure

-- High school seniors are eligible to register for the 1A session only.
+- High school seniors are eligible to register for the 1A and 1B sessions

 - The Accuplacer Math Assessment must be taken before registering for the first year apprenticeship session.

 - To waive the Math for the Trades course, the student must provide MTECH with a transcript showing a C+ grade or better in an Algebra I course within the last two years.

 - If the student receives a score below 70 on the Accuplacer Math Assessment Test, the student will be required to take and pass the Math for the Trades course with a C+ or higher.

 - It is strongly recommended to register early due to a high volume of students registering with a limited number of seats.

 - Students must work at least part-time for an electrical company, and be supervised by a Master or Journeyman Electrician.
 However, unemployed first year students may register for courses if there is space available.